viamrobotics/docs/docs/modular-resources/upload/_index.md

 1. First, [install the Viam CLI](/manage/cli/#install) and [authenticate](/manage/cli/#authenticate) to Viam, from the same machine that you intend to upload your module from.

-1. Next, run the `viam module create` command to select a new custom module name and generate module metadata.
+2. Next, run the `viam module create` command to select a new custom module name and generate the required metadata for your module.
-   By default, a module is created as private.
+   By default, a new module is created as _private_, meaning that it is only accessible to members of your [organization](/manage/fleet/organizations/), but you can choose to set your module as _public_ to make it accessible to all Viam users.
-   Run this command according to your desired visibility for your module:
+   Run the `create` command according to the desired visibility for your module:

 {{< tabs >}}
 {{% tab name="Private" %}}